-This of course, has got Hubby Dear beaming with pleasure.
+This, of course, has got Hubby Dear beaming with pleasure.
 Our dinners for the past few days have included the exotic flavours of various cuisines, fused together in a style that I deem myself an expert of.
 Warm velvety curries with hints of hot, sour, salty and sweet tones tease our palate.
 Vegetables have found new tasty ways to welcome themselves on our table.
-And soups, oh what can I say about the soups!
+And soups, oh what can I say about the soups, like this Chicken Noodle Soup!

 As I kid, I always connected soups to the kind of food one has when you’re sick in bed with a pounding headache and a runny nose.
 Our winter meals, although consisting of richly warm comfort food, somehow failed to include this food group altogether.
 As a busy working student stuck in the cold Canadian winter devoid of a mother’s culinary touch, I found throwing in a can of beans with some veggies and spices in a pot full of bubbling chicken stock made for a fairly quick, nutritious and decent enough meal.
 Over the years, my soup repertoire has grown immensely from the sorry state it once was, and now I can’t imagine going a week in the cold months without a bowl or two of soup to comfort me.